HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Numerical experiments

 \subsection{Generation of the synthetic data}

-To build $M$ various data sets ($M$ replicates) with $n\in \{ 128, 64,...,4,2\}\times 1000 $ locations, we generate a large vector $\bZ_0$ with $n_0=2\cdot 10^6$ locations and randomly sample $n$ points from it.
-Note, that if locations are very close to each other, then the covariance matrix could be singular or it will be difficult to compute the Cholesky factorization.\\
+To build $M$ various data-sets ($M$ replicates) with $n\in \{ 64,...,4,2\}\times 1000 $ locations, we generate a large vector $\bZ_0$ with $n_0=2\cdot 10^6$ locations, and randomly sample $n$ points from it.
+We note that if the locations are very close to each other, then the covariance matrix may be singular or the Cholesky factorization will be very difficult to compute.